moonlighting33/Survey-Horizontal-Controls-Privacy-Policy/PRIVACY_POLICY.md

 # Contact Us
-If you have any questions regarding privacy while using the Application, or have questions about our practices, please contact us via email at: surveytiepoints@gmail.com
+If you have any questions regarding privacy while using the Application, or have questions about our practices, please contact me via email at: surveytiepoints@gmail.com

 *The "Android" name, the Android logo, the "Google Play" brand, and other Google trademarks, are property of Google